bisturi/bisturi/docs/reference/09_callables.md

 >>> pkt.pack()
 b'\x01\x02\x03'
 ```

-For sequence of objects you can set the amount of objects to be extracted, not the count of bytes:
+For sequence of objects you set the amount of objects to be extracted,
+not the count of bytes:

 ```python
 >>> class FixedSeq(Packet):